libretro/docs/docs/guides/controller-autoconfiguration.md

 You can check it using [SDL2 Gamepad Mapper](https://gitlab.com/ryochan7/sdl2-gamepad-mapper/-/releases).

 #### Appimage issue
-Currently, the [RetroArch Appimage package generates udev autoconfig file with sdl2 driver](https://github.com/hizzlekizzle/RetroArch-AppImage/issues/12).
+Currently, the SDL2 controller driver utilizes UDEV rather than SDL2 in the RetroArch Appimage package.
 Therfore, use the Flatpak package in order to upload SDL2 autoconfig files and include this comment in the autocomment file

 ```
 # This autoconfig file was generated using RetroArch via the Flathub package.
-# Please refrain from updating it with an autoconfig created by the AppImage: SDL2 incorrectly creates udev autoconfig files - https://github.com/hizzlekizzle/RetroArch-AppImage/issues/12
+# Please refrain from updating it with an autoconfig created by the AppImage: The SDL2 controller driver utilizes UDEV rather than SDL2 - https://github.com/hizzlekizzle/RetroArch-AppImage/issues/12
 ```

 ### linuxraw, and udev naming schemes (depends on multiple Device Indexes)